 In the list below you’ll find 15 of the best UNESCO World Heritage Sites in Europe.
-More in the articles that will follow. 🙂
+More in the articles listed below:

-- Read the next 15 great UNESCO World Heritage Sites – part 2 in the series
+- UNESCO World Heritage Sites in Europe – part 2 (15 sites)

-- Discover 20 more UNESCO Heritage Sites in Europe to include on your European bucket list.
+- The best UNESCO World Heritage Sites in Europe to add to your bucket list (part 4) (20 sites)

 Coimbra University, Portugal

 Julie Fox from Julie Dawn Fox in Portugal – Pinterest

 The small, attractive city of Coimbra is home to Portugal’s first university, founded in 1290 by King Dinis.
 After transferring its base between Lisbon and Coimbra a couple of times, the university finally settled into the former royal palace on the top of Coimbra’s highest hill in 1537.
 As you might imagine, the views from here are enviable.